Ten years after the Costa Concordia cruise ship sank, where are the vessel and Captain Schettino? | World

 What happened to Costa Concordia?

+Workers prepare to remove a giant boulder from the hull of the Costa Concordia cruise ship, Italy, in November 2016 – Photo: Remo Casilli/Reuters

-After being sunk by Schettino, the ship had more than half of its hull submerged off the coast of Isola del Giglio, in Tuscany (Italy).
+After being sunk by Schettino, the ship had more than half of its hull submerged off the coast of Isola del Giglio, in Tuscany.

 More than two and a half years after the accident, the ship was rescued and pulled out of the water.

-In September 2013, the Italian Civil Defense announced that they had found a way to get him out of the rocks, however, the operation did not begin until September 2014.
+In September 2013, the Italian civil defense announced that they had found a way to get him out of the rocks — but the operation did not begin until September 2014.

-The Costa Concordia ship is towed from the island of Giglio this Wednesday (23), more than two years after a shipwreck that killed 32 people off the coast of Italy.
+The Costa Concordia ship is towed from the island of Giglio in 2012, more than 2 years after a shipwreck that killed 32 people off the coast of Italy.

 Cables were laid on top of the ship so that it would not slip during the rescue.
 Then a false bottom was designed to fill the empty space between the vessel and the seabed in the region.
 In addition, some metal tanks were installed to function as buoys.

-The Costa Concordia cruise ship is seen during an operation carried out to lift it this Monday (14) off the Italian coast – Photo: Alessandro Bianchi/Reuters

-After being removed from the rocks and loaded by these equipment, it was towed to the port of Genoa and later dismantled.
+After being removed from the rocks and loaded by this equipment, the Costa Concordia was towed to the port of Genoa and subsequently dismantled.

+The Costa Concordia cruise ship during an operation carried out to lift it in 2014 — Photo: Alessandro Bianchi/Reuters

-The Costa Concordia had started operations in 2006.
-It was the most luxurious model of the Costa Cruises company.
+Costa Concordia had started operations in 2006 and it was the most luxurious model of the Costa Cruises company.

 The vessel contained several floors and had many attractions.
-Among them, four swimming pools, a 2,000 m² sports center, a three-story theater and several other luxuries stood out.
+Among them, four swimming pools, a 2,000 m² sports center, a 3-story theater and various other luxuries stood out..

 Remember what the Costa Concordia cruise was like — Photo: g1